benkoshy/pagy/docs/_includes/snippets/pick-a-conf.md

 ```
 ==- Sync Task

-If you prefer to sync manually or during an automation step, you can define your own task with a single line in the `Rakefile`, or `*.rake` file:
+If you prefer to sync manually or during an automation step, you can define your own task with a single line in the `Rakefile`, or any `*.rake` file:

 ```rb
 # Pagy::SyncTask.new(resource, destination, *targets)